 guava tree in the backyard

-sure enough my parents got alloted a really spacious, british-era quarter and we had great garden space, a drumstick tree.. and... a guava tree in the backyard! we also had super weird neighbours... shortly after, dad had to go work at darjeeling, so it was just mom, bro and I in that huge home. the guava tree was right outside our huge bedroom window such that when you wake up in the morning you'd naturally be looking at the tree... mom drew the curtains permanently and pinned god's calendar over the curtains. that way we never ever looked at the tree and she made sure we always played in the front yard of our garden space. the front yard was way better than the back yard anyway.
+sure enough my parents got alloted a really spacious, british-era quarter and we had great garden space, a drumstick tree.. and... a guava tree in the backyard! we also had super weird neighbours... shortly after, dad had to go work at darjeeling, so it was just mom, bro and I in that huge home... bro and i were little.. the guava tree was right outside our huge bedroom window in a way that when you wake up in the morning, you'd be looking right at the tree through the almost floor-to-ceiling window... mom drew the curtains permanently and pinned god's calendar over the curtains.... that way we never had to look at the tree.. we were forbidden to play in the backyard.. so we always played in the front yard of our garden space... the front yard was way better than the back yard anyway.

-in our neighbourhood was a malyali family of two parents and two boys who were both older to my brother and i. they wanted our house for themselves on account of our small family and their bigger family... hence, we had to move.. to the ground floor of th etwo-storied apartment right beside our home and they moved into the house. mum was upset for a while but we gradually settled.
+in our neighbourhood was a malayali family of two parents and two boys who were both older to my brother and i.. they wanted our house for themselves on account of our small family and their bigger family... hence, we had to move.. to the ground floor of a tiny two-storied apartment right beside our huge home and they moved into the house... there was no garden space.. it was quite a downgrade for us and mum was upset for a while... but we gradually settled.

 No comments: